wlans/MMM-Sensibo/README.md

 #### Dependencies
 - [@fortawesome/fontawesome-free](https://fontawesome.com) for Font Awesome icons.

-#### Example Screenshot

-_Include a screenshot here of both grid and list views if possible, with dual temperature display._

 #### Contributing
 Feel free to submit pull requests for new features, bug fixes, or improvements to the UI.